Romancing the Stone: Filming

-Filming locations included Veracruz, Mexico (Fort of San Juan de Ulúa), Huasca de Ocampo, Mexico, and Snow Canyon, Utah.
+Principal photography on the film began on July 11, 1983.
+It took place in both the United States and Mexico.
+Filming locations included Veracruz (Fort of San Juan de Ulúa), Huasca de Ocampo, Xalapa, El Arenal, Tonaya, Xico, Barraca Grande, the Valle de Silencio, New York City, and Snow Canyon, Utah.
+Interior filming was conducted in Mexico City, while the opening scene was filmed in St. George, Utah.
 The scene where Turner and Douglas get separated on opposite banks on a whitewater river was filmed on the Rio Antigua near the town of Jalcomulco, Veracruz.
+Production went behind schedule due to the complicated stunts of the film and numerous hazardous storms, although 20th Century Fox pressured the filmmakers to complete the film as soon as possible to avoid competition with Indiana Jones and the Temple of Doom (1984).

 Turner later said of the film's production, "I remember terrible arguments [with Robert Zemeckis] doing Romancing.
 He's a film-school grad, fascinated by cameras and effects.
 I never felt that he knew what I was having to do to adjust my acting to some of his damn cameras – sometimes he puts you in ridiculous postures.
 I'd say, 'This is not helping me!
-This is not the way I like to work, thank you!
+This is not the way I like to work, thank you!'"
+After production completed, Turner sued the filmmakers to pay for plastic surgery for injuries sustained during shooting.
 Zemeckis would go on to work with Turner again, casting her as the voice of Jessica Rabbit in 1988's Who Framed Roger Rabbit.

 Reception

 Box office

 Studio insiders expected Romancing the Stone to flop to the point that, after viewing a rough cut of the film, the producers of the then-under-development Cocoon fired Zemeckis as director of that film.
 However, it became a surprise hit and 20th Century Fox's only big hit of 1984.
 The film eventually grossed over US$115 million worldwide, becoming the sixth-highest-grossing film of 1984.
 Zemeckis later stated that the success of Romancing the Stone allowed him to make Back to the Future (1985).